LauraJayJay/Final-project-Group-5/README.md

 JAVA QUIZ

-This is a final project of the 5th groupe for the Java course in the "She Goes Tech" program.
+This is a final project for the Java course in the "She Goes Tech" program.

 The goal was to сonsolidate knowledge of Java in a game form and to gain an experience in Java creating software code.